TasRail: Road crossings

 There are 199 level crossings on the TasRail network with active control at 123 crossings and passive control at the remainder.
 Active control includes flashing lights and warning bells that are activated by approaching trains and passive control includes 'Stop' or 'Give Way' sign which rely on motorists to watch for trains before crossing the railway line.
-During the period 2003 – 2012, there were 36 reported crashes at level crossings, with 20 resulting in casualties, 3 of which were fatal.
-Almost two thirds of crashes occurred within urban areas with speed limits 50 or 60 km/hr.
+From 2003 to 2012, there were 36 reported crashes at level crossings, with 20 resulting in casualties, 3 of which were fatal.
+Almost two thirds of crashes occurred within urban areas with speed limits 50 or 60 km/h.
 Relocation of the Hobart terminal to Brighton during June 2014 meant that 29 crossings became inactive, which was expected to reduce level crossing crashes in Tasmania by 30%.